• About

 Artist Statement

-When it comes to creating art, the process is very evolving.
-I tend to start work from one perspective, utilizing surrealism and minimalism in my approach.
-As I become changed during the alchemical process of creating, the resulting viewpoint of an artwork is a network of concepts.
-More often than not, my pieces possess notions of metaphysicality in nature and in human life.
-For this reason, I create art that makes the viewer question all ideas surrounding life itself, especially in terms of new ways of relating to others.
+When creating art, the process is evolving.
+I tend to begin work from one perspective, pulling from my first-hand experience and examining it with others from an objective angle.
+As I change during the alchemical process of creation, the resulting viewpoint of an artwork is a network of concepts.
+More often than not, my pieces possess notions of metaphysicality.
+For this reason, I create pieces that encourage the viewer to question all ideas surrounding life itself, especially in terms of new ways of relating to others.
 By approaching my art practice with this intention, I create more balance and understanding in the world.

 email: vetiversroots@gmail.com